 On December 7, 2016, Congress passed the 21st Century Cures Act.
-This Act includes a provision that, effective for plan years after December 31, 2016, exempts HRAs maintained by qualified small employers from the restrictions on the use of HRAs to reimburse premiums for individual coverage.
-A qualified small employer HRA is:
+This Act includes a provision that, effective for plan years after December 31, 2016, exempts HRAs maintained by qualified small employers (QSE) from the restrictions on the use of HRAs to reimburse premiums for individual coverage.
+A QSE HRA is: